-Chapter 1 - Introduction
+Introduction

-Market Monitoring and Performance has developed this AMP Model as a Microsoft ExcelR-based workbook consisting of several spreadsheets.
-This Model was created to enhance the data collection required by the Automated Mitigation Process outlined by the NYISO.
+Market Monitoring and Performance has developed this data template as a Microsoft ExcelR-based workbook consisting of several spreadsheets.
+This template was created to collect cost information from market participants to support the calculation of reference prices where appropriate as specified in the Market Mitigation Plan.

-The model allows the user to enter data, review and/or modify assumptions, calculate (solve) the Model, and print the results.
-Knowledge of Excel is not required to work with the Model, but it will enhance the understanding of the operations being performed.
+The template allows the user to enter data and review and/or modify assumptions, and print the results.
+Knowledge of Excel is not required to enter the data, but it will enhance the understanding of the operations being performed.

-There are three general types of production cost information that must be entered into the Model to meet the data requirements of the NYISO AMP.
+There are three general types of production cost information that must be entered into the template to meet the data requirements of the NYISO.
 They are: variable; fixed; and other production costs.
 The spreadsheets have both data input points (cells are formatted blue) and calculated fields (cells are formatted black).
-The user enters data in the cells marked for input and the model calculates the required information.
+The user enters data in the cells marked for input and the template calculates the required information.
 This information is summarized on the main page in an easy to view format.

 The variable costs are broken down into fuel and variable O&M costs.
 Fuel costs are entered into the spreadsheet for each output segment of the unit.
 Fixed costs are broken down into fuel to start the unit by segment and the various fixed costs underlying the plant’s operations, such as property insurance and wages.
 Other production costs include Risk Premium, Emergency Output Costs, Opportunity Costs, and Environmental Costs.

-MODEL STRUCTURE
+TEMPLATE STRUCTURE

-The Model is made-up of the following spreadsheets:
+The Template is made-up of the following spreadsheets:

 1. Main